nicholaswmin/heapstats/README.md

 Has memory usage dropped to baseline?
 Yes?
 Then it's not a leak.

-Now it does sound pretty stupid to be doing that and calling it "testing" since you're now effectively ordering the GC around by telling it when to run.
+Now it does sound pretty stupid to be doing that and calling it "testing" since you've ended up effectively ordering the GC around - by telling it when to run.

-It's not really *automatic memory management* when you're doing it yourself.
+🤷

 You don't need to `--expose-gc` in this case.